+NOTE:

-NOTE: This Student-Parent Handbook is based in part on policies adopted by the Forest Hills School District Board of Education.
+This Student-Parent Handbook is based in part on policies adopted by the Forest Hills School District Board of Education.
 Policies are periodically updated in response to changes in the law and other circumstances.
-Therefore, there may have been changes to this handbook since it was produced in July 2020.
 Any questions should be directed to a school administrator.
 For all current policies adopted by the Board of Education, please reference Board policy.
 Forms referenced in this handbook are available in the school office.